-As a traveler, it is important to know how to prepare for high altitude.
-In the last 15 years or so, I have been traveling in high altitude a number of times, particularly in the Andes Mountains in South America.
-Over the years, I got better at preparing for high altitude hiking and traveling and I wanted to share my best tips from my own experience and all the advice I have been given.
+As a traveler, it is important to know how to prepare for high altitudes.
+In the last 15 years or so, I have been traveling at high altitudes a number of times, particularly in the Andes Mountains in South America.
+Over the years, I got better at preparing for high-altitude hiking and traveling and I wanted to share my best tips from my own experience and all the advice I have been given.

-I have had varied experiences with high altitude.
-I have taken high altitude bus rides, done high altitude hikes, and climbed high mountains or volcanoes.
+I have had varied experiences with high altitudes.
+I have taken high-altitude bus rides, done high-altitude hikes, and climbed high mountains or volcanoes.
 I have sometimes climbed too fast.
 So I know how it feels to be properly acclimatized, but I also know how it’s like to not be acclimatized, and trust me it’s not fun at all!

-In this guide, I will do my best to explain what is happening when you climb too high too fast, how to plan your travel itineraries taking altitude into consideration, how to prepare for hiking in high altitude, among other things.
+In this guide, I will do my best to explain what is happening when you climb too high too fast, how to plan your travel itineraries taking altitude into consideration, and how to prepare for hiking at high altitude, among other things.

 Of course, I may be a seasoned traveler but I am not a doctor.
 If you have any doubts or medical questions please ask a doctor!
 I chose to write this page in a “frequently asked questions” style, so you can quickly find the answers you are looking for.
 Without further ado, let’s get started!

 How To Prepare For High Altitude – Contents

 - What Are The First Signs of Altitude Sickness?